There is simply nothing better to have in your garden that a koi pond.

 It will need to be about 3 feet deep if possible, but I have seen plenty of shallower ponds full of koi and they do just fine.
 Koi will live in a normal fish pond but outgrow them over time and you either have to build a bigger pond or give them to somebody with the space to keep them.

 You need to think about koi pond construction.
-This is not a fish tank that you can just plonk into the ground.
+This is not a fish tank that you can just plonk into the ground, it could be a structural concrete pond.
 The koi pond can be made from concrete blocks and fiberglass or a rubber butyl liner.
 Both of these methods are very different and both can produce the perfect pond for your koi.

 Koi fish need plenty of room so do your maths at the very start of the project and work out a cost for construction.